 The history of Lower Silesia is marked with border changes and identity shifts.
 Subsumed first under the Austrian-Hungarian Empire and then the Prussian one, Lower Silesia was German in ethnicity and demographic until WWII.
 After the war, the German border was pushed further west and Lower Silesia became part of the Polish nation.

 Lower Silesia today is undergoing rapid development, drawing on national momentum from Poland’s recent stint as the EU Council President, as well as on regional momentum from foreign investment.
-In addition to hosting the 2012 EuroCup Football Tournament, the Lower Silesian capital city – Wroclaw – has also been chosen as the 2016 European Capital of Culture.
+After hosting the 2012 EuroCup Football Tournament, the Lower Silesian capital city – Wroclaw – was also chosen as the 2016 European Capital of Culture.

 Lower Silesia is easily accessible by train from the major European capitals, and the cities and towns within the region are connected by bus.
 Biking and hiking trails link many of the smaller villages.

 Though May to September are the best months to visit Lower Silesia if you want to avoid snow, there are festivals and events to draw interested visitors year-round.
 Wroclaw hosts the New Horizons Film Festival every July, one of Europe’s largest independent film screenings.
 There’s also the Buskerbus International Festival of Street Art which travels throughout the region in September, and a range of music festivals throughout the year.
-And if you happen to land in Lower Silesia during December, be sure to check out the Christmas Markets held in the centers of the towns.
+And if you happen to land in Lower Silesia during December, be sure to check out the Christmas Markets held in town centers.

 The best place to start a stay in Lower Silesia is Wroclaw, and the best time is now.
 City developers and visionaries are rounding the finish line in a sprint to modernize the city, a process that began in post-WWII rubble.
-It has unfolded slowly over the last decades of the 20th century toward the current goal: the EuroCup 2012.
-Thousands of visitors are expected in the city this summer to watch the European Football Championships.
+It has unfolded slowly over the last decades of the 20th century.

 Wroclaw was rebuilt with one eye on the city’s past and one eye on the present.
 The Rynek, Wroclaw’s medieval market square, has been restored to its colorful glory, with facades ranging in style from the Gothic and the Baroque to the Renaissance.
 Outdoor cafes, coffee shops, university bars, and clothing boutiques surround the square, creating a lively atmosphere.